jvwilliams23/respiratory2Dto3Dpaper/README.md

 ## 2D-3D SSAM reconstruction code

-We have provided the code for our 2D-3D shape reconstruction algorithm [here](https://github.com/jvwilliams23/respiratorySSAMpy) or at [doi: 10.5281/zenodo.10512379](https://doi.org/10.5281/zenodo.10512379).
-This relies on our `pyssam` package, which is available [here](https://github.com/jvwilliams23/pyssam).
+We have provided the code for our 2D-3D shape reconstruction algorithm [here](https://github.com/jvwilliams23/respiratorySSAMpy) or at [doi: 10.5281/zenodo.10518240](https://doi.org/10.5281/zenodo.10518240).
+We provide a static version of the code in this DOI.
+The linked repository also contains a version which relies on our `pyssam` package, which is available [here](https://github.com/jvwilliams23/pyssam).
+Note that `pyssam` is under active development.

 ## CNN pytorch code